 If you don’t eat olives all that often, knowing how long you can keep them before they go bad is quite useful.

-The good news is, no matter if we’re talking about green or black olives, stuffed, pitted, or whole, the storage guidelines, and spoilage indication are pretty much the same.
+The good news is, no matter if we’re talking about green or black olives, stuffed, pitted, or whole, the storage guidelines, and indicators of spoilage are pretty much the same.

 Can Olives Go Bad?
 How To Tell They Are Bad?

 If there are some while floaties on the surface of the brine, you can remove them and eat the olives just fine ([MZ]).
 I won’t blame you if you throw out the olives when you see those, though.

 In case there’s something off with the flavor, throw them out.
 If the taste is okay, they are most likely perfectly safe to eat.

 How Long Do Olives Last?

 For an unopened package, go with the best-by date on the label.
-For most types of olives, their shelf life is between a year or two.
-That’s already included in that date.
+For most types of olives, their shelf life is between a year or two, which is already included in that date.

 The label of olives I usually buy says I should finish the jar within a week.
-Other brands typically ask you to use the fruits within a week to maybe ten days ([CA]).
+Other brands typically ask you to consume the fruits within a week to maybe ten days ([CA]).

 I’m sure you’ve heard of people who store open jars of olives for months on end, and the olives stay perfectly fine.
 Some brands, like Mezzetta, say that their olives should last a year after opening ([MZ]).
 How does that work?

 Second is food hygiene.
 If you always use clean utensils to grab olives, chances are you won’t introduce any harmful bacteria to the brine.

 How To Store Olives?

-Storing olives in darkness is especially important for bottles and jars because they let the light in, and prolonged exposure might result in an altered taste.
+Storing olives in darkness is especially important for bottles and jars.
+That’s because they let the light in, and prolonged exposure might result in an altered taste.